 Tulum has 3 main areas people choose to stay in.
 These are the beach hotel zone, “town”, and the strip where the all-inclusive resorts are located.
 When researching where to stay in Tulum I decided to stay in town.
 This decision was mainly based on budget as the beachfront hotels were extremely expensive.

 I booked Casa de Piedra on Booking.com which is an apartment building ran like a hotel.
-After booking it I found out they also rent the units on Airbnb.
+After booking it I found out they also rent the units on Vrbo and Airbnb.
 If you’ve never used Airbnb before you can sign up here to save $40 on your first stay.
 My unit was clean, had amazing natural light and I loved the huge hammock on the second floor.
 You can see it in the photo below above the living room.

 Casa de Piedra offers free parking, has a rooftop pool, and has a secure gate which requires a key to enter.
 The building is well lit at night so I felt safe coming in alone in the evenings.
 It is off a side street with limited street lights at the start of the block.
 If you arrive at night the road is dark when you immediately turn but once you get closer to the building it’s well lit.